salvois/LargeXlsx/README.md

 ### Styling

 Styling lets you apply colors or other formatting to cells being written.
 The XLSX file format uses the concept of **stylesheet** where you list all possible styles used by your content.
 Each style is represented by an `XlsxStyle` object in this library.
-When you write a cell using `Write` you can specify the style to use for that cell.
+When you write a cell using `Write` you can specify the style to use for that cell, or omit it to use the current default style of the `XlsxWriter`.

 Each `XlsxWriter` object manages a single `XlsxStylesheet` object, exposed by the `Stylesheet` property, that provides functionality to add styles to the stylesheet.